 One more exceptional supplemental food to consider for your plant-based keto diet is MCT oil.
 MCT oil can be added to smoothies, coffee, and made into salad dressings, or drizzled over your favorite meal.
 MCT is a medium-chain triglyceride oil derived from coconut oil, but it is the much more concentrated cousin of regular coconut oil.
 MCT oil contains both caprylic and capric acid which are potent antimicrobial ingredients, and quickly convert to energy in the body.

 RED PALM OIL

 Red palm oil is another recommended super-food fat.
-Red palm oil is high in vitamins A and E, and can be used in cooking without giving your food any overpowering flavours.
-You should however be careful when choosing a MCT oil – always look for products such as Alpha MCT which is Certified Palm Done RightTM, orangutan friendly, and sustainably made in Ecuador.
-No animals are hurt or displaced, and they use only the nut – no trees are harvested to get red palm oil.
+Red palm oil is high in vitamins A and E, and can be used in cooking without giving your food any overpowering flavors.
+You should however be careful when choosing a MCT oil – always look for products that are sustainable and orangutan friendly.

 Last, I have to suggest shirataki noodles made from konjac root!
 They help feed the desire for satiating comfort food, such as pasta, but are essentially zero calories.
 Shirataki noodles can be used in place of everything from spaghetti to ramen noodles.

 Finding a balance for keto is possible if you’re a vegetarian or vegan, but it might require trying new foods and preparing foods you love a little differently.
 For a few fabulous, delicious, simple, and quick (yes this is possible!) keto recipes, please visit my website.
 I have tweaked and simplified some delicious keto meals for you to try at home.
 The almond zoodle bowl and the keto ramen bowl are two of my favorites.

 Best in health,

 - 1 L vegetable broth (homemade or store-bought organic)

 - 2 cloves grated garlic